 You watch reality TV.
 Admit it.
 We all do.
 While you're visiting Vegas, this tour gives you the opportunity to visit the scenes of three popular reality television series.

 The five-hour Reality TV Insider Tour will take you to the places where the shows are filmed.
 You'll get to step inside these businesses.
-And you'll be given "insider" access, which will make you feel like a VIP.

 So where exactly do you go?
 You'll board a mini coach at Bally's and head for the famous Gold & Silver Pawn Shop.
 It's the home of "Pawn Stars" on the History channel.
 After bypassing the line (thanks to your insider status), you can browse for bargains -- this store is filled with unique merchandise -- and check out the inner workings.
 You never know…you may spot someone haggling with Austin "Chumlee" Russell.
 Although not part of the Harrison family, everyone loves this funny cast member who is best known for his wisdom about sneakers and video games.